Delvin River: Course

 The Delvin rises north west of the village of Garristown, and receives the Bartramstown River, which rises in County Meath and passes near the Fourknocks monument.
 The Delvin passes Garristown, from which the Garristown Stream joins, and flows northeast, forming much of the Dublin-Meath county boundary.
-It passes along the northern edge of the village of Naul, where there are cliffs of around 20 metres, a 5 metre natural fall, and a small private hydro-electric plant on an artificial cascade.
+It passes along the northern edge of the village of Naul, where there are cliffs of around 20 metres, a 5-metre natural fall, and a small private hydro-electric plant on an artificial cascade.
 The river near Naul is sometimes known as the Roche.

 Downstream of Naul, small tributaries flow in.
 The river runs east, then north, passing Stamullen, then east again, crossing into the broad Gormanston area.
 It passes under the M1 motorway, where is marks the county boundary, and later receives a final tributary and flows under a viaduct to enter the Irish Sea at Knocknagin, at the southern end of Gormanston beach, south of Ben Head and some distance north of the village of Bremore, and the town of Balbriggan.

 The Delvin has more than a dozen tributaries, including the Bartramstown River, Stablestown Stream, and Silver Stream.
 It once powered at least one mill, and today there is at least one small hydroelectric plant on its course.
-The main river body runs for about 18km, while tributary lines total at least 10km more.
+The main river body runs for about 18 km, while tributary lines total at least 10 km more.